bryanmylee/svelte-keyed/README.md

 `keyed` takes a writable object store and a property name, while `indexed` takes a writable array store and an index value.

 Both return a writable store whose **changes are reflected on the original store**.

+If the parent store is nullable, then the child store will also be nullable.